trofimovaolga/TalkerBot/README.md

 ## Key Features ✨

 - Animates photo based on the movement and speach in the driving video
-- Uses driving video's voice
+- Users can keep original driving video's voice or set different voice for the animations
 - Multi-Language Support: Allows users to interact with the bot in their preferred language (currently supports English, German and Russian).
 - Allowlist System: Only allows access to the bot for users authorized by admin.

 ⚠️ Note: The facial animation technology is powered by [LivePortrait](https://github.com/KwaiVGI/LivePortrait).
+Voice conversion technology is  powered by [TTS](https://github.com/coqui-ai/TTS).
 This bot only wraps that functionality into a user-friendly Telegram interface.

 ---